 Does Teachable provide course analytics?

-You’ll receive a complete revenue report as well as details on how the students were assigned.
+Yes, you'll receive a complete revenue report as well as details on how the students were assigned.
 You could also use Teachable to access the Reports feature, which lets you track student progress.

 Are Udemy certificates recognized?